conorbmurphy/galvanizereference/README.md

 4. `HAVING`: like the WHERE clause, but can be applied after aggregation
 5. `SELECT`: the targeted list of columns are evaluated and returned
 6. `DISTINCT`: duplicate rows are eliminated
-7. `ORDER BY`: the resulting rows are sorted
+7. `ORDER BY [value] DESC`: the resulting rows are sorted
+8. `CASE WHEN gender = 'F' THEN 'female' ELSE 'male' END AS gender_r`: this is SQL's if/else construction.
+This is good for dealing with null values

 Here are some common commands on SELECT statements: